 Asparagus Soup with Lemon and Parmesan

-Smooth, mild and gently flavored with lemon and Parmesan, this asparagus soup tastes wonderfully luxurious.
-No heavy cream is added for a change — just vegetables, broth and a hint of cheese puréed to silky perfection.
-I like to serve it with a crusty bread for lunch or a light dinner, especially right now while asparagus is in peak season and there’s still a chill in the air.
+This delicate and creamy asparagus soup tastes wonderfully luxurious, yet it’s made without heavy cream — just vegetables, broth and a hint of cheese puréed to silky perfection.
+It’s perfect for early spring, when asparagus is in peak season and there’s still a chill in the air.

 Begin by cooking the onions and garlic in butter until soft.